 Water Efficiency

-Implementation of water conservation measures is estimated to reduce GHG emissions by 712 metric tons of carbon dioxide equivalent (MTCO2e) by 2020 and 795 MTCO2e by 2030.
+Implementation of water conservation measures is estimated to reduce greenhouse gas emissions by 712 metric tons of carbon dioxide equivalent (MTCO2e) by 2020 and 795 MTCO2e by 2030.

-Explore the sections below to learn about the City’s planned and ongoing actions to achieve these reductions.
+Explore the sections below to see what the City is doing to achieve these goals.

 WE-1: Conduct Water Rate Studies and Implement Approved Water Rates